**UPDATED JUNE 2019**

 - RADIATION THERAPIST: Radiation therapists administer radiation treatments for patients with cancer and other illnesses.
 The median salary is $82,330 and an Associate’s degree is required.

 At De Vore Recruiting, we specialize in offering direct hire, long-term positions.
-Our healthcare recruiters strive to create the perfect match between our qualified candidates and the healthcare jobs that suit them best.
+Our healthcare recruiters strive to create the perfect match between our qualified candidates and the healthcare quality jobs that suit them best.

 We are much more than a healthcare recruiting company.
 We will support you and work tirelessly to place you in the right position, so you can really thrive in 2019.